ZicklePickle/CHS-Pyoneers-Website/README.md

 ```bash
 npm install
 ```
 5. Use the command `npm run dev` to run the website locally and navigate to [http://localhost:3000](http://localhost:3000) in your browser.
 Links to documentation are available below.

+6. Start writing code!
+The website should live-update in your browser whenever you save.

 ## Getting Started